azzozkfupm/FSND/projects/capstone/starter/README.md

 For the follwing endpoint, the token can be retrived by following these steps:
 1. Go to https: https://azeezudacity.us.auth0.com/authorize?audience=http://localhost:8080/&response_type=token&client_id=SKGkKb36N290sybOuIdJcsAmJJ2spS2T&redirect_uri=https://casting-agency2020.herokuapp.com/

-2. Then enter the following sample credential:
+2. Then enter the following token:
-   Email: azzoz232139@gmail.com
-   Password:
+   token: EXECUTIVE PRODUCER_TOKEN

 #### POST '/MOVIES'
 Add new movie and Returns a the new movie that has been added.